cocodrilodog/tools-motion-kit/README.md

 The `reuseID` `"Position"` is an arbitrary name that we create in order to reuse the generated `Motion3D` instance for all position animations that the `this` object will play and that will be performed by the same `Motion3D` instance.

-There are other types of motions like `MotionFloat` and `MotionColor`, but the returned type will be handled automatically by `Animate`, depending on the passed parameters.
+There are other types of motions like `MotionFloat` and `MotionColor`, but the returned type will be handled automatically by `MotionKit`, depending on the passed parameters.

 Having the `owner` parameter helps to isolate which animations belong to which objects.
 For example in the table below, we can see a list of possible owner-key related motions: